 I once got $100 back when I traded in my old phone from Best Buy, simply because I kept it in good condition (I always keep it in a case, and have a protective cover over the screen).

-Even if your phone is old, or not in perfect shape, you can use a site like Gazelle, Glyde, or The iPhone Antidote to sell your old phone or even buy a refurbished phone.
-If you have an old iPhone 5 laying around, you could get $50 for a 16GB in good condition, and even $5 or $10 for a broken iPhone (cracked screen, won’t power on, etc.).
+Even if your phone is old, or not in perfect shape, you can use a site like Gazelle, Glyde, or The iPhone Antidote to sell it.
+You can even buy a refurbished phone.
+For instance, if you have an old iPhone 5 laying around, you could get $50 for a 16GB in good condition, and even $5 or $10 for a broken iPhone (cracked screen, won’t power on, etc.).
 I just got $25 for an old iPhone 4 that was pretty antiquated by selling it on Glyde (no one else was accepting iPhone 4 phones).

 And you’re not limited to phones.
 You can get rebates or refunds when you sell or trade in all kinds of other things, like computers, tablets, video games, guns, car batteries, and even boat parts, like this program which offers a $200 refund for return of a good core when you buy a new Evinrude lower unit.

-If you’re on a boat, and you’re not at a marina that has a good lending library (best thing ever!), you can also sell your books online, although you’re not likely to get much cash for them.
-My favorite place to sell off some of my old books online is Bookscouter.
-Just enter the ISBN of the books you want to sell, and they’ll return a list of offers from various bookstores, and you can just take the best one.
+If you’re on a boat and you’re not at a marina that has a good lending library (best thing ever!), you can also sell your books online, although you’re not likely to get much cash for them.
+My favorite place to sell off my old books is Bookscouter.
+Just enter the ISBN of the books you want to sell and they’ll return a list of offers from various bookstores, and you can take the best one.
 They even cover the shipping costs!

-Finding deals like this can help offset the cost of a new item, while also minimizing what goes into the landfills, or just sits there taking up space in your home or boat.
+Finding deals like this can help offset the cost of a new item, while also reducing landfill waste.
+It also keeps your home or boat tidier.

-So before you buy something new, see if there’s a trade-in program available, and if not, check to see if there’s a way you can sell your old items back and put a little bit of that money back in your pocket.
+So before you buy something new, see if there’s a trade-in program available.
+If there’s not, check to see if there’s a way to sell your old items back and put a little bit of that money back in your pocket.